geochasm/DRCOG_Buildings/workflow.md

  * Look for any overlaps with existing buildings.
 Existing buildings in OSM are probably _more_ up-to-date than our imported data.
 Do not assume the imported data is better, mostly likely it is worse!
  * Carefully combine the import data with the existing OSM data.
 If you aren't sure about some tags, ask someone!
 Especially ask the original mapper!

-### How to ground-truth the data
+### How to validate the data
- * Up-to-date aerial imagery... try several sources.
+ * We are working to get more up-to-date aerial imagery... for now, try several of the default sources.
- * See if the street is on [Mapillary](http://www.mapillary.com/map/search).
+ * See if the street is on Mapillary or OpenStreetCam; there's JOSM plugins for that!
+ * Contact mappers that have added information like POIs in the area - maybe they know or can look?
  * Go out and check it out yourself!
 Take a field trip!
  * **DO NOT USE GOOGLE MAPS OR GOOGLE STREET VIEW**.